 There are other benefits provided by the statute of limitations that are not discussed above.
 Our firm is committed to helping victims of car accidents seek the compensation they deserve, and we are ready to work with you.

 Contact an Experienced Florida Car Accident Lawyer to Discuss Your Potential Case

 If you or a family member were injured in a car accident on Florida I-95 or another dangerous road, you should consult with an experienced car accident lawyer today.
 Personal injury attorney Prosper Shaked possesses a broad range of experience litigating complex car accident lawsuits – like if the negligent driver does not want to go through insurance – and he would be honored to work with you.
-To schedule a free legal consultation to discuss your potential lawsuit, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your potential lawsuit, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 You can also contact the firm online.